NumerosityHQ/NumerosityMirror/README.md

 ## Contributions

-We do welcome contributions but I would advise you to please wait till the alpha version since the codebase is undergoing drastic changes.
+We do welcome contributions but we would advise you to please wait till the alpha version since the codebase is undergoing drastic changes.